-Cold, feeling cold or chilled:
+Cold, feeling cold or chilled - common descriptions:

 These types of symptoms may come and go quickly, may come and last longer than you think they should, may also be followed by an escalation of other symptoms, or may even precede an escalation of fear, worry, an episode of high anxiety, or even panic.

 Authors: Jim Folk, Marilyn Folk, BScN.
-Last updated April 2015.
+Last updated April 21, 2018.